 About the Book:

-I received a copy of the book from the publisher/author.
-I was not required to write a positive review, all thoughts are my own.
+Thanks to the publishers and author for the copy of this book.
+I was not required to write a positive review, and all thoughts expressed are entirely my own.